Home for Global Students

 Adelaide

-Adelaide, the capital of South Australia, is not as busy as Sydney and Melbourne.
-Still, it occupies a place in Australian cities due to its pleasant living environment and cultural richness.
-As the fifth largest city in Australia, it has a population of about 1.3 million.
+Adelaide, the capital of South Australia, tops the cheapest places to live in Australia.
+As the fifth largest city in Australia, it is not as busy as Sydney and Melbourne.
+With a population of about 1.3 million, it occupies a place in Australian cities due to its pleasant living environment and cultural richness.
 Compared with other major cities in Australia, the cost of living in Adelaide is about 14% lower on average.
-It is the cheapest place to live in Australia.
 In addition, Adelaide is also known as the festival capital of Australia.
 Numerous festivals are held throughout the year.
 It allows international students to experience and deeply enjoy the colourful culture of Australia.

 Average weekly cost of living: